 WiFi is available throughout the Library (apart from the Extension) using UniOfCam and/or Eduroam.
 A Raven password is required.

-In addition to the Library’s facilities, there are four other study rooms on the main site.
+In addition to the Library’s facilities, there are other study rooms on the main site.

-- D35 (Hyphen corridor) is an informal group study room for up to three people.
+- D35 (Hyphen corridor) is a group study room for up to four people.
 It features an interactive whiteboard.

 The primary function of these study rooms is to provide study space.
-The Chapel Wing Reading Room holds the Bohunka Bradbrook collection of English language and literature texts.
-There is also a small general collection of books in D34.
 No borrowing is allowed from any of these rooms.
 If you need to make a special arrangement, please contact the Librarian and your Director of Studies to discuss the matter.

 Please help us to protect these facilities for fellow members of the College by using the study rooms responsibly.
 Please pay regard to security and personal safety and do not admit anyone who is not a member of Girton.
 Please contact the Porters’ Lodge if you have any security concerns or contact the Library to discuss any other aspect.